Limia islai

 Limia islai, also known as the tiger limia, is a species of fish within the family Poeciliidae.
 This species is one of several Limia that are endemic to Lake Miragoâne, Haiti.

 Description

 Limia islai can be distinguished by almost all other Limia species by the presence of black vertical stripes across the fishes body.
 The only other Limia species to possess a similar striping is Limia nigrofasciata.
 Stripes are present on both male and female members of L. islai.
 The number of stripes on an individual fish can vary between 4 and 12.
 Limia islai have slender bodies which are olive green in colour and fish possess yellow pigment in their snout and fins.

 Distribution and habitat

 Limia islai is endemic to Haiti, where the species is restricted to the Tiburon Peninsula of Southwest Haiti.
 This species has only been recorded in the coastal Lake Miragoâne.
-The lake is freshwater and reaches a maximum depth of 45 meters.
+The lake is freshwater and reaches a maximum depth of 45 m.
 The habitat consists of aquatic vegetation and a muddy substrate.